In [1]:

 The zielonka_tree class accepts a few options that can alter its behaviour.

 Options CHECK_RABIN, CHECK_STREETT, CHECK_PARITY can be combined with ABORT_WRONG_SHAPE to abort the construction as soon as it is detected that the Zielonka tree has the wrong shape.
-When this happens, the number of branchs of the tree is set to 0.
+When this happens, the number of branches of the tree is set to 0.

 For instance we can check that the original acceptance condition does not behaves like a Parity condition.